netropy/fpintro/ch2_expressions.md

 ___Notes:___

 * In Clojure and Scala, preventing the evaluation of an expression is itself an expression.
-* In Closure (and other Lisp-based languages), an operator
+* In Clojure (and other Lisp-based languages), an operator
   - [`quote`](https://clojuredocs.org/clojure.core/quote)
     indicates not to evaluate the subsequent expressions; often, the short form `'( ...)` for `(quote ...)` is preferred.
   - [`eval`](https://clojuredocs.org/clojure.core/eval) submits form data to the interpreter for evaluation and returns the result.
 * Quoting of expressions is not directly applicable to Scala.
-However, a general language construct (available in both Clojure and Scala) is to describe computations as _lambdas_ or _anonymous functions_ taking no arguments, see [Formulas and Functions](ch3_1_formulas_and_functions.md) for notes and exercises.
+  However, a general language construct (available in both Clojure and Scala) is to describe computations as _lambdas_ or _anonymous functions_ taking no arguments, see
+  [Formulas and Functions](ch3_1_formulas_and_functions.md) for notes and exercises.

 #### 2.0.6 Write comparison operator expressions: [exercise KfK, chapter 7: True or False (Pinocchio)](http://kids.klipse.tech/clojure/2016/08/05/chapter-7.html).